 I can’t do this life alone, God.
 Let me cry out to you before I start to sink and I know, deep in my soul, that you will reach out your hand, hold me close and walk me through.
 Heavenly Father, I pray that if I am facing something that causes me to get that sinking feeling of fear and helplessness, I will focus my eyes on you – the only one who can save me.
 In your Son’s precious name, Amen.

 You may enjoy this video by Solemn Existence featuring part of a sermon by Pastor Tony Evans:

-Oh, Ye of Little Faith is a 40 day devotional for your times through the wilderness when you need to focus on your faith to survive.
-This devotional is written through the eyes of a woman who’s husband has been accused of a crime he did not commit and her child has been taken into state custody.
+Oh, Ye of Little Faith is a 40-day devotional for your times through the wilderness when you need to focus on your faith to survive.
+This devotional is written through the eyes of a woman whose husband has been accused of a crime he did not commit, and her child has been taken into state custody.
 When the storm around you is too much, you will soon find you can only get through it when you cling to your faith in God.